doughsay/room.js/doc/PROGRAMMING.md

 tests_lantern.location = this.location
 ```

-- Leave the EVAL mode, and play.
+- Leave the EVAL mode, and play:
 ```
 look lamp
 extinguish lamp